Edward A. Clampitt: Community

 Clampitt was elected to the Los Angeles City Council in 1906 and served three years.
 He was a member of the Republican State Central Committee, the Los Angeles Chamber of Commerce, Chamber of Mines and Oils, Los Angeles Athletic Club, the Elks, the Masons and the Knights of Pythias.

 Death

-Edward A. Clampitt died on September 26, 1919 in his home at 301 South Alexandria Avenue in Los Angeles, California.
+Clampitt died on September 26, 1919, in his home at 301 South Alexandria Avenue in Los Angeles, California.
 He was survived by his wife Margaret M. Clampitt and their two daughters Leah and Barbara; his parents in Los Angeles; his brother L.A.
 Clampitt in San Fernando; and his sisters, Mrs. R. Raskin in Los Angeles and Mrs. A.P.
 McBride in Independence, Kansas.

 Funeral services were conducted at the residence by Charles Edward Locke, and an escort of police officers, headed by Police Chief George K. Home accompanied the cortege to Inglewood Park Cemetery for burial.

 Chief Home was an active pallbearer, and honorary pallbearers included Governor William Stephens, Mayor Meredith P. Snyder, Sheriff John C. Cline, District Attorney Thomas L. Woolwine and newspaper publisher Harry Chandler.